leeguandong/Paper-Learning/README.md

 NER-LOCATION
   -  Bidirectional LSTM-CRF Models for Sequence Tagging
   -  Neural Architectures for Named Entity Recognition
   -  Character-Based LSTM-CRF with Radical-Level Features for Chinese Named Entity Recognition
+  -  Attention is all you need

 Books